jewel/clearskies/protocol/core.md

 ------------

 To grant access to a new peer, an access code is generated.
-Access codes are random 128-bit numbers.
+Access codes are two cryptographically secure 64-bit numbers, which are combined for user presentation as a single 128-bit number.

-The default method of granting access sharing uses codes that are short-lived, single-use code.
+The default method of granting access uses short-lived, single-use codes.
 This is to reduce the risk of sharing the code over less-secure channels, such as SMS.

-Implementations may choose to also support advanced access codes, which may be multi-use and persist for a longer time (even indefinitely).
+Implementations may choose to also support advanced access codes, which may be used multiple times and persist for a longer time (even indefinitely).
+More details on multi-use codes are in the next section.

 The human-sharable version of the access code is represented as base32, as defined in [RFC 4648](http://tools.ietf.org/html/rfc4648).
 Since the access